Cally99/scaffold/README.md

 > make dev-up
 ```

-This will build and start a development environment.
+This will build and start the development environment.
 You should see all kinds of logs in the shell from the various Docker containers.
 Both the frontend and backend should automatically pick up changes to the filesystems as you do your development.

 Check <http://localhost:8000/> to ensure things are working.